| xchpst(8) | System Manager's Manual | xchpst(8) |

 bytes--memlock

-invocation into a command line for
+bytes-@xchpst invocation into a command line for

-if xchpst
+chpst if xchpst is not

 present on the system.The options compatible with classic chpst